 Paradigm Premier 200B Speaker Review

-The 200B is the top bookshelf speaker in the Paradigm Premier lineup.
+The Paradigm Premier 200B is the top bookshelf speaker in their Premier speaker lineup.
 It is equipped with a 1” dome tweeter and a 6.5” midrange/bass driver and a quick look shows the influence of the Persona speakers.
 Both drivers include their Phase Aligning Lens to block out of frequency sounds and, as the name suggests, improve phase alignment.
 The top of the cabinet is different than most speakers, reminding me more of the Martin Logan Dynamo 800X subwoofer I recently reviewed but it appears to be there for style.
 It gives a bit of a hollow echo when rapped with your knuckles but the rest of the cabinet is very solid and heavy enough that they take some effort to move.

 On the back, you’ll find a nice pair of binding posts that handle bare wire, bananas, or spades without an issue.
 There is also a rear port for bass and integrated rubber feet on the bottom of the speaker.
 The rubber feet can’t be adjusted or removed, but the spacing on them is very wide so I can’t see them interfering with any normal-sized speaker stands.
 For my testing, I used the Paradigm 200B’s with an Anthem MRX 1120 receiver and the NAD M10 integrated amplifier.
 In both cases, I listened to them with room correction disabled and then enabled.